freespirit/pdfsearch-zed/README.md

 A document search extension for Zed that lets you semantically search through a PDF document and use the results in Zed's AI Assistant.

-## Structure

-As a context server extension for Zed, this project has two main parts:

--   the MCP server - a Python implementation in the `pdf_rag` directory
--   the Zed extension functionality - `src`, `extension.toml` and `Cargo.toml`

 ## Prerequisites

 This extension currently requires: